 The National Research Council of Canada employs forward thinkers who work at the leading edge of research and technology to set a new standard for innovation.
 The collaborative work of our people, their inspirations and achievements are our greatest assets.
 That is why we embrace diversity.
 The variety of expertise and capabilities throughout NRC reflects our multidisciplinary approach to problem solving and attention to building an environment that fuels creativity.

 As an NRC employee, achieving results means shaping Canada's societal and economic future.
 Regardless of whether we are providing a client with technical services, delivering the results of a strategic research project, or supporting a client to adopt or adapt a new technology, we all share a collective commitment to provide leading-edge and responsive market focused solutions to clients and partners.

-We are Canada's "go-to" research and technology organization (RTO) and an integral part of the Canadian innovation ecosystem.
+We are an integral part of the Canadian innovation ecosystem.
 We remain relevant after 100 years of service because of our ability to solve Canada's most pressing innovation challenges and focus on achieving real economic and societal impacts for Canada.

 In addition to the work itself, there are many advantages to working at NRC including:

 Our employees enjoy a wide-range of benefits including:

 - Equitable vacation, sick, and other leave entitlements